viniciusferrao/cloysterhpc/docSrc/docs/userguide.md

 ##Using the Terminal User Interface

-Cloyster' TUI runs in a terminal with an preassembled [answerfile](#assembling-an-answerfile
+Cloyster' TUI runs in a terminal with an preassembled [answerfile](#assembling-an-answerfile)

 ###Commands